subramanyampv/kamino/README.md

 ## Options

 -  `-V, --version`        :  output the version number
 -  `-v <version>`         :  The new version to use.
 Must be semver and not leave gaps from previous version.
+It can also be one of major, minor, patch to automatically increment to the next version.
 -  `-s --source <source>` :  The source of the tag information.
 Valid values are git, pom. (default: "git")
 -  `--dir [dir]`          :  The directory to run the command in (default: ".")
 -  `--message [message]`  :  An optional commit message
 -  `--dry-run`            :  Do not perform any changes, see what would happen